umihico/minigun-requests/README.md

 + Trial account is up to 1000 requests for one host per day.
 + "trial5" is unlimited trial account but return only 5 results.

-### 3 dollars = 30,000 times requests!
+### 1 cent = 100 requests! from $3
-　If you are sure your arguments works well and willing to do more requests, please go to [PayPal page](https://ic8ntngzk4.execute-api.us-west-2.amazonaws.com/stage/paypal-topup-page) and top-up.
+　If you are sure your arguments works well and willing to do more requests, please go to [PayPal page](#https://ic8ntngzk4.execute-api.us-west-2.amazonaws.com/stage/paypal-topup-page) and top-up.
 After payment, PayPal's instant payment notification triggers immediately registering and top-up function.
 Then you can replace arguments to your PayPal email address and password you set.
 ```